Effective 22 November 2019

 Records containing personal information will be held by Emerald until there is no longer a need or obligation to retain such records, after which time they will be securely deleted, destroyed or de‐identified.

 A record of each visit to the Emerald website is logged – this is a small data file known as a cookie.
 A cookie does not identify individuals personally, but it does identify computers.
 Browser setting can be adjusted to disable cookies.

 The following information from cookies is recorded for the sole purpose of compiling statistical information about the use of our website:

 - Operating system (type of browser and platform)

-- The date, time and length of visit to the EC website
+- The date, time and length of visit to our website

 - Pages and resources accessed, as well as documents downloaded

 Emerald takes all reasonable steps to maintain the accuracy of personal information it holds.
 If you believe that your personal information may be incorrect or outdated, you are encouraged to notify us of any changes required.

 We can be contacted by phone at 1300 436 363 or email (firstname.lastname@example.org).

 You may also wish to contact us to request access to your personal information.
 Any requests for access will need to be provided in writing.
 Only reasonable requests for access to personal information will be granted, unless the applicable privacy laws permit or require Emerald to decline access.